Robert Sivertson

 Robert Donald Sivertson (June 17, 1925 – September 13, 2016) was an American politician in the state of South Dakota.
 He was a member of the South Dakota House of Representatives from 1971 to 1976.

+Life and career

-He served in the United States Marine Corps and worked as a firefighter.
+Sivertson served in the United States Marine Corps during World War II and received a Purple Heart for wounds in the South Pacific.
+He worked as a firefighter for the Sioux Falls Fire Department and retired as captain.